grunwaldlab/krisp/README.md

 ## Overview

-CRISPR diagnostic assays, such as SHERLOCK and DETECTR, require the designing of a crRNA which contains a spacer sequence unique to the taxon of interest.
+CRISPR diagnostic assays, such as SHERLOCK and DETECTR, require the design of a CRISPR guide RNA (crRNA) which contains a spacer sequence unique to the taxon of interest.
-Most assays also require the design of primers for input nucleic acid pre-amplification, using techniques such as PCR, RPA, and LAMP.
+Most assays also require the design of primers for nucleic acid pre-amplification, using techniques such as PCR, RPA, or LAMP.
 The increasing abundance of whole-genome sequence data can be leveraged to predict effective primers and diagnostic regions.
 This data typically takes the form of whole-genome sequences (FASTA files) or variant data from reads mapped to a reference (VCF files).
 The `krisp` package contains python functions and command line programs to infer diagnostic regions from either FASTA files or a VCF file plus a reference.